LeonData/GettingAndCleaningData_Project/CodeBook.md

   as in features.txt

-There will be 6 rows with the same subject ID, for each activity, starting with  FIXME, 180 rows in total.
+There will be 6 rows with the same subject ID, for each activity, 180 rows in total.